Rudy Lai

 1 updates

-Ford created Latitude AI, a wholly owned subsidiary dedicated to developing hands-free, eyes-off automated driving systems.
+Ford established Latitude AI, a wholly owned subsidiary dedicated to hands-free, eyes-off-the-road autonomous driving systems.

 2022 Q4: no updates